mitmplay/mitm-play/README.md

 <details><summary>Example</summary>
 <p>

-In below example the route is having a `js` object and the process of checking narrated as: if there is a JS assets come from `gstatic.com`, then the response will get replace with an empty string.
+In below example the route is having a `js` object and the process of checking narrated as:

+>  when user access url that having `google.com` and having subsequent request from `gstatic.com`, if there is a JS assets, then the response will get replace with an empty string.

 Namespaces: `_global_`, `google.com` on nodejs global scope:
 ```js